-State Sen. Nicholas Kettle charged with video voyeurism and extortion
+State Sen. Nicholas Kettle charged with video voyeurism, extortion

 PROVIDENCE, R.I.
 (WPRI) – State Sen. Nicholas Kettle, R-Coventry, has been arrested by the state police and charged with one count of video voyeurism and two counts of extortion.

 The 27-year-old was arrested by state police on Friday.
 The extortion counts were through a grand jury indictment, according to Lt.
 Col. Joseph Philbin.
+He did not immediately provide more details on the charges.

-Kettle was taken into custody at his family-owned business Narragansett Productions in Richmond and is being brought back to state police headquarters in Scituate.
+Kettle was taken into custody at a family-owned business Narragansett Reproductions, in Richmond, and is being brought back to state police headquarters in Scituate.

+Philbin said Kettle will be processed by the state police then taken to the Adult Correctional Institution in Cranston for the weekend.
+He will likely be arraigned on Monday.

+Kettle’ attorney Paul DiMaio said his client is “terrified” that he will be spending the weekend in prison.

+“He’s about 5’3″ weighs about 125 pounds soaking wet and a young 27 years old,” DiMaio said outside state police headquarters.
+“He’s never been arrested, never been in trouble, he’s not a violent person.
+He’s terrified.”

-Kettle’ attorney Paul DiMaio had previously said the investigation started after Kettle left his iPad at his girlfriend’s house and she went through the device’s photos.
+DiMaio had previously said the investigation started after Kettle left his iPad at his girlfriend’s house and she went through the device’s photos.

 Last month, state police investigators served a search warrant at Kettle’s Coventry home and seized a cellphone, according to DiMaio.
 He said they later handed over a computer to detectives.
 DiMaio added that his firm has hired a computer expert to assist in Kettle’s defense.